An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Intl Flavors & Fragrances.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how IFF stock compares to 2,000+ US-based stocks, and to peers in the Consumer Non-Durables sector and Household/Personal Care industry.
+We show how IFF stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and All Other Basic Organic Chemical Manufacturing industry.